HaugL/CrateBind-Take-Home/README.md

 > $ npm start

 ## Testing
-This applicaiton uses jest and enzyme for testing.
-From the testing console you have full power to run all of specific tests.
+This applicaiton uses the react testing library.
+From the testing console you have full power to run all or specific tests.
 Load the testing console by running:

 > $ npm test